 In conclusion, it is important to be mindful of the degree of integration or coordination that needs to take place.
-An example of a cash plus programme which coordinates and aligns multiple programmes is the LEAP programme in Ghana which leveraged two existent social protection programmes to collectively perform a social protection function.
-In Ghana the LEAP programme supports integration and horizontal coordination across programmes.
+An example of a cash-plus programme which coordinates and aligns multiple programmes is the LEAP programme in Ghana which leveraged two existent social protection programmes to collectively perform a social protection function.
+In Ghana, the LEAP programme supports integration and horizontal coordination across programmes.
 The case study below provides examples of some tools and activities that can be used to facilitate good coordination.
+Box 13 outlines some key actions when considering the ways different programmes can be linked for gender or disability-inclusive outcomes, and the type of complementary support they can be linked to.

-Box 11: Case study: Integration and horizontal coordination of services at programme level in Ghana
+Box 12: Case study: Integration and horizontal coordination of services at the programme level in Ghana

-This case study demonstrates how the Government of Ghana worked towards improving coordination of social protection interventions, as well as fostering higher levels of inter-ministerial cooperation.
-It did this by coupling the LEAP Programme with a long-term cash grant system with emergency relief and Health Insurance, as well as its emphasis on the 'graduation' of its beneficiaries to other social protection interventions aimed at transformation, beneficiary empowerment and self-support.
+This case study demonstrates how the Government of Ghana worked towards improving the coordination of social protection interventions, as well as fostering higher levels of inter-ministerial cooperation.
+It did this by coupling the LEAP Programme with a long-term cash grant system with emergency relief and Health Insurance, as well as its emphasis on the 'graduation' of its recipients to other social protection interventions aimed at transformation, recipient empowerment, and self-support.